cyberbotics/webots/docs/guide/citing-webots.md

 ### Citing Cyberbotics' Website

-*This project uses [Webots](http://www.cyberbotics.com), a commercial mobile robot simulation software developed by Cyberbotics Ltd.*
+*This project uses [Webots](http://www.cyberbotics.com), an open-source mobile robot simulation software developed by Cyberbotics Ltd.*

-*This project uses Webots (http://www.cyberbotics.com), a commercial mobile robot simulation software developed by Cyberbotics Ltd.*
+*This project uses Webots (http://www.cyberbotics.com), an open-source mobile robot simulation software developed by Cyberbotics Ltd.*

 The BibTex reference entry may look odd, as it is very different from a standard paper citation and we want the specified fields to appear in the normal plain citation mode of LaTeX.